Greenfield ? Brownfield ? . . . . try "Greyfield"

 Founder and Managing Director

 Acquisition and Strategy.
-Hugh has run architecture practices and property development companies for the past 20 years (he is currently director of Add Architects and Rosefield Group).
+Hugh has run architecture practices and property development companies for the past 20 years (he is currently also a director of Add Architects Ltd. and of Rosefield Group Ltd.).

 Hugh brings together his background in construction, property and design to disrupt the failing status quo that has brought about the housing crisis.
-His architectural training and property development experience informs how Little Ships can maximise the social, aesthetic and financial benefit of their target sites.
+His background in construction and ecological building design, along with his architectural training and property development experience informs how Little Ships can maximise the social, aesthetic and financial benefit of their target sites.

 Strategic Finance.
 The President and Chief Operating Officer for a major UK PLC on the FTSE 250 index, Tom is helping us choose the right investment strategy and financial partners.